 Rust is a remarkable project, as its goal of creating one trustworthy compiler for safe code is slowly developing into reality.
 A responsible system programmer can trust Rust to provide them with an end-to-end system of compilation, analysis, and runtime support that’s free of undefined behaviors or other exploitable flaws.

 Rust is not just a language, but also an ecosystem.
-Rust has tools and libraries that together make building fast and secure systems easy.
+Rust has tools and libraries that make building fast and secure systems easy.

 Most Rust users use rustup to install Rust and its tooling.
-Rust itself is distributed via a self-contained package manager called Cargo, which installs the compiler, documentation, and various tools that make development easier.
+Rust is distributed via a self-contained package manager called Cargo, which installs the compiler, documentation, and various tools that make development easier.
 Cargo has built-in support for installing source dependencies with git or GitHub URLs, managing local dependencies with a lock file, and installing binary dependencies from the ‘crates.io’ package repository.

-In order to install Rust on your Rocky Linux 8 system, you will need the following:
+To install Rust on your Rocky Linux 8 system, you will need the following:

 - Root access.
-The installation process may download and install to a user’s home directory, so it’s very important to have sufficient access permissions to your home directory in order to run sudo.
+The installation process may download and install to a user’s home directory, so it’s very important to have sufficient access permissions to your home directory to run sudo.
 You can learn how to do this here.

 - A system running Rocky Linux 8 with at least 2 GB memory and 20 GB of free disk space.